elopio/docs/source/includes/_apiOverview.md

 Similarly, augur.js will attempt to use the `augurNode` parameter to connect to an Augur Node.
 However, `augurNode` may only be specified as a single-address string, not as an object containing an array of addresses.

 The Augur development team hosts an Augur Node and Ethereum node on the Ethereum test network, Rinkeby.
-They host Augur Nodes and Ethereum nodes on private chains using Clique ([Geth's](https://geth.ethereum.org/) Proof-of-Authority protocol) and Aura ([Parity's](https://www.parity.io/) Proof-of-Authority protocol).
 The addresses for these hosted nodes are as follows:

 **dev.augur.net Augur Node (WSS):** https://dev.augur.net/augur-node <br />
 **dev.augur.net Ethereum Node (HTTPS):** https://rinkeby.augur.net/ethereum-http <br />